lzl/piece/README.md

 - Create a collection called Clones.
 - Make a form to create new clone.
 - Create new method to insert clone.
+- Connect that form with the new method.

 ### Piece Reader